ArthurWANGZHE/GSoC_challenge/README.md

 # Basic Info
 Greetings!
-I'm an undergraduate majoring in Robotic Science from China.
-I'm intrigued by JdeRobot, especially the exercises provided on the web.
-I have several development experiences, but I haven't had the chance to be a part of an open-source program.
-I hope this could be my first time entering the world of open-source development.
+I'm an undergraduate student from China, majoring in Robotic Science.
+I've been captivated by the fascinating world of JdeRobot, particularly the exercises available on the web.
+They've sparked my curiosity and fueled my passion for robotics.
+While I have several development experiences under my belt, I've yet to have the opportunity to contribute to an open-source project.
+I am eager to dive into the open-source community and I hope that this will be my gateway into this exciting realm of collaborative development.

 ## Contact
 **Gmail:** shootingstar.arthur@gmail.com
 **Github:** [ArthurWANGZHE (github.com)](https://github.com/ArthurWANGZHE)
 **Twitter:** @Arthur_w_z

-# Education
-I took C++ courses in my freshman year at our university.
-Later, I had some practice opportunities on the Trail Trolley project and other small designs; basically, my C++ experience was on stm32.
-What really introduced me to the world of computer science and development is CS61A, the open courses from UCB.
-Through which I found the beauty of coding and developing, and since then, I've started to take open courses from CS, DS to RS, and some math courses (18.06 and 18.103 etc).
-Later, I joined a student society of developers in which I learned about web backend, database, machine learning, etc. (I will clarify some of the major projects later).
-In this society, I've also learned about working in a team, about Code Specification, Version Management, etc. It feels like magic to be a part of such a group.
-Last summer, I joined a summer camp of ROS where I learned the basic operation of Linux and ROS, of course.
-In this summer camp, we coded on different robots to overcome different tasks, which was very different from any online courses.
-This provided me not only theoretical knowledge but real operating experience and cutting-edge design.

-# Projects
+Projects
-I list some of the major projects I've participated in these years (kind of a milestone for myself):
+Here are some of the major projects I've had the privilege to be a part of over the years.
+Each one represents a significant milestone in my journey as a developer:

-## Mewstore
+Mewstore
-**Python, Web Backend**
-This is a multi-platform secondhand trading app.
-Users can trade with others and communicate with others.
-It has a functional register system including checking SMS-code, email, and ID card, and a chatting system is also included.
-Users can visit it through web, Android, and iOS.
+Mewstore is a multi-platform secondhand trading app that I helped develop.
+It provides a platform for users to trade items and communicate with each other.
+The app features a robust registration system that includes SMS-code, email, and ID card verification.
+It also includes a fully functional chat system.
+Mewstore is accessible across web, Android, and iOS platforms.

+Responsibilities
-I was mainly responsible for backend design, including the writing and testing of all APIs.
-I also shouldered some part of iOS development (I'm a big fan of Apple).
+I was responsible for the writing and testing of all APIs, as well as iOS development.

-## Image Classification
+Image Classification
-**Python, CV, ML, Docker**
-This was the last CV project in the student society.
-I tried several models including VGG, KNN, ResNet, etc. In this phase, study was still the main purpose.
-I was working on **CIFAR-100**, reading papers, trying, testing all different methods.
+Technologies: Python, Computer Vision, Machine Learning, Docker This project was my final Computer Vision project in the student society.
+I experimented with several models including VGG, KNN, ResNet, etc., focusing primarily on the CIFAR-100 dataset.
+The main goal of this project was to learn and explore different methods through reading papers and testing various approaches.

-## Person Tracking Drone
+Person Tracking Drone
-**Python, ROS, C++, MV, Linux**
-This was a simulation competition.
-We used algorithms to control drones to search for people in a map, including identifying and tracking specific people and avoiding certain obstacles.
+This project was part of a simulation competition.
+We developed algorithms to control drones, enabling them to search for people on a map.
+The drones were capable of identifying and tracking specific individuals while avoiding obstacles.

+Responsibilities
-In this project, I was mainly responsible for coding the upper monitor.
+I was responsible for working with ROS and overseeing the upper monitor.

-## DM-Locating
+DM-Locating
-**ROS, Python, C++, MV, Linux**
-This is a project working with my professor.
-We seek a way to let robots locate DM-codes on boxes in a warehouse with minimal costs.
-Also, real factors are all considered, including deviation and misoperation, etc. We found a way to improve accuracy through algorithms.
+Technologies: ROS, Python, C++, Machine Vision, Linux This project was a collaboration with my professor.
+Our goal was to develop a cost-effective method for robots to locate DM-codes on boxes in a warehouse.
+We considered real-world factors such as deviation and misoperation.
+Through our work, we were able to improve accuracy using algorithmic solutions.

+Responsibilities
-In this project, I was mainly responsible for coding the upper monitor.
+I was in charge of the upper monitor and the development of the algorithm.

 # Hopes
-I know I will definitely learn a lot through the project, from coding to robotics, etc. So, I hope I can meet more friends, be accepted by the org, and become a part of the open-source development, and continuously make contributions to the org.
+I am certain that this project will be a treasure trove of learning opportunities for me, from honing my coding skills to deepening my understanding of robotics.
+But beyond the technical knowledge, I am excited about the human connections I will make.
+I hope to meet like-minded friends, passionate individuals who share my love for robotics and coding.
+I aspire to be accepted by the organization, to become an integral part of the open-source development community.
+I am committed to not just being a passive participant, but an active contributor who continuously adds value to the organization.

-Thank you for your time and consideration.
+Thank you for considering my application.
+I am excited about the possibility of joining your esteemed organization and look forward to the opportunity to contribute to the world of open-source development.